Connecting With Customers: Segmentation vs Personalization

 Email segmentation refers to the practice of dividing an email list into smaller, more targeted groups based on specific criteria or characteristics.
 This is important because it allows you to deliver the right offer at the right time to people who are the most likely to care.

-By sending targeted and relevant content to specific segments, you are more likely to capture the attention of your audience and encourage them to take the desired actions, such as making a purchase or clicking a link to your website.
+By sending targeted content to specific segments, you are more likely to capture the attention of your audience and encourage them to take the desired actions, such as making a purchase or clicking a link to your website.

 Email List Segmentation Factors